VersusF/BDSS-projects/docker_commands.md

   * --name container_name : assign name to container.
 If the name is not specified docker automatically creates one
   * -e : set environment variables
   * -p <host_port>:<container_port> : map the host port to the container port
-  * --rm : remove the existing container with the same name
+  * --rm : automatically removes the container once it exists

     EXAMPLES:
     ```